…and the cybersecurity risks to the

 While it’s clear manufacturers are seeing the benefit of Smart Factories, the cyber risks they present are stalling progress.
 But with the proper time and financial investment in cybersecurity, the industry will be able to enjoy the full benefits of Smart Factories.

 A significant lack of awareness of the importance of cybersecurity still plagues the manufacturing industry.
-The EEF report found 34% of manufacturers said cybersecurity doesn’t appear on their risk register.
+The EEF report found that 34% of manufacturers said cybersecurity doesn’t appear on their risk register.
 A worrying statistic considering the majority are investing in digital technology.

 It’s crucial that manufacturers establish cybersecurity regulations within their Smart Factory.